 Photo credit: Rebecca Barnatt-Smith, Graduate Marketing Executive

 Paul McCrossin explained that the physical effects of mental stress can display itself “in the form of neuro-musculoskeletal disorders.
-Therefore, strategies that reduce mental stress such as pet ownership can only benefit.
-Any strategy that reduces stress is helpful and pets have been shown to reduce stress levels not only having dogs but cats as well.
-Reducing stress means lower blood pressure and reduced cardiovascular disease risk as an added benefit.”.
+Therefore, strategies that reduce mental stress, such as pet ownership, can only benefit.
+Any strategy that reduces stress is helpful, and pets have been shown to reduce stress levels not only in dogs but cats as well.
+Reducing stress means lower blood pressure and reduced cardiovascular disease risk as an added benefit.”

-Catherine Burn continued that “pets are a great way to reduce anxiety and stress, because even just stroking or sitting next to a pet can release the feel-good chemical dopamine which can boost your mood… No matter how stressful your day has been, having a pet to relax with in the evening is a brilliant way to wind down and relieve the stress of the day.
-If you’ve been considering introducing a new pet into your home, then the research overwhelmingly says that this could conquer your loneliness and improve your overall wellbeing”.
+Catherine Burn continued that “pets are a great way to reduce anxiety and stress.
+Even just stroking or sitting next to a pet can release the feel-good chemical dopamine, which can boost your mood.
+No matter how stressful your day has been, having a pet to relax with in the evening is a brilliant way to wind down and relieve the stress of the day.
+If you’ve been considering introducing a new pet into your home, the research overwhelmingly says that this could conquer your loneliness and improve your overall wellbeing.”

 Companionship